Idaho inmate becomes 2nd in US to receive gender surgery

 The Supreme Court in May refused a request by Idaho state attorneys to postpone the surgery to argue the case, effectively enabling the operation to take place.

 A California inmate became the first U.S. prisoner to receive gender confirmation surgery in 2017.
+Shiloh Heavenly Quine was convicted of first-degree murder, kidnapping and robbery for ransom and was sentenced to life with no possibility of parole.

+California prison officials agreed in August 2015 to fund Quine’s surgery after years of opposition to paying for gender confirmation surgeries.
+The case led the state to become the first to set standards for transgender inmates to apply for state-funded gender confirmation surgeries.

 Sign up for Daily Newsletters